IRS delaying $600 payment reporting rule for PayPal, Venmo and more — again

 Without that delay, an estimated 44 million 1099-K forms would have been sent to millions of taxpayers for the current tax year, even though they may not have owed taxes on the payments and wouldn't have been expecting such a form, the IRS said.

-Additionally, the IRS said that starting in tax year 2024, it will raise the basic reporting threshold from $600 to $5,000 as it phases in the new rule.
+In a key revision to the law, the IRS said that starting in tax year 2024 it will transition toward the new rule by increasing the reporting threshold from $600 to $5,000.
+That means people who receive more than $5,000 in payments via PayPal and other apps in 2024 would receive the 1099-K tax form in early 2025 to complete their 2024 tax returns.

+For the 2025 tax year, the threshold would step down to $600, unless the IRS makes additional changes.

+"The IRS's decision to delay implementation of the new Form 1099-K reporting requirements is good news for taxpayers, tax professionals and payment processors," said Erin Collins, the National Taxpayer Advocate, an arm of the IRS focused on the interests of taxpayers.

 A provision in 2021 American Rescue Plan requires users to report transactions through payment apps including Venmo, Cash App and others for goods and services meeting or exceeding $600 in a calendar year.
 Before the ARP provision — and now for this year — the reporting requirement applied only to the sale of goods and services to taxpayers who receive over $20,000 and have over 200 transactions.